qgambit2/IntuitDemo/README.md

      <Environment name="LDAP_PRINCIPAL_TEMPLATE" value="cn={0},dc=example,dc=org"  type="java.lang.String"/>
 #### Once the web application is up and running it can be accessed by going to root location.
 Either based on war file name of based on a location specified specifically for it (Server.xml in Tomcat).
 For example <i>http://localhost:8080/intuit</i>.
 Users will only be able to login using valid credential of users from LDAP.
 For REST documentation the relative url is <i>twitter</i>.
 For example  <i>http://localhost:8080/intuit/twitter</i>

+## AWS Demo

+#### Ubuntu EC2 instance with Tomcat installed.
+Application is deployed on Tomcat.
+Location is https://HOST:8443/

+#### Amazon Linux EC2 instance on which Docker is installed.
+Open LDAP, and LDAP admin UI containers are hosted on Docker.
+LDAP admin UI is https://HOST2:6443

+#### For Redis backend.
+Redis from Amazon's ElastiCache service is used.